 Extreme program integrates testing with the development phase itself rather than indulging in retrospective testing, making the workflows of software testing companies easier.
 Extreme Programming combines two types of testing to make the testing phase foolproof and comprehensive.

 These are automatically generated tests by the developers to test the functionalities as and when they are written.
 The unit test typically tests only a single component like a class.
 They are written using unit testing framework.

 These tests are built around the specifications given in by the customers and they test the entire system.
 When all the tests pass for a given feature, the story or the requirement is cited as complete.
 This test can be manually run as well as automated as per the discretion of the QA teams

 Listening to the Customer, an innovative measure to keep a constant feedback cycle on, is aimed at constantly keeping a check on the customer expectations fulfillment.
 The developers receive feedback from the project manager as well, besides the customer.

 Customer feedback is integrated with the Acceptance Tests and the requirements or stories are constantly revised at the end of each test.

 Top Mistakes to be avoided by XP Teams and Software Testing Companies

-XP practices like continuous integration, TDD and Refactoring makes the extreme programming the most accurate process increasing the chances of near zero defects.
+XP practices like continuous integration, TDD, and Refactoring make extreme programming the most accurate process increasing the chances of near-zero defects.

 There are mistakes that XP teams make and should be consciously avoided at all times.